Website terms and conditions template: marketplace for goods; buyer subscribes for access

 - Responsibility of the buyer to provide accurate personal information to you

 - Extensive options for re-assurance to customers that you will take care of data

 - Handling buyer's personal data, credit card and content uploaded or posted

 - Extensive options as to what a buyer may or may not do on your website.

 - Removal of offensive content

 - Protection of copyright and other intellectual property rights

 - Miscellaneous legal matters to protect your business

-- Over 3,500 words of drafting notes to help you
+We also include more than 3,500 words of drafting notes to help you.

 This document was written by a solicitor for Net Lawman.
 It complies with current English law.